Valencia, Negros Oriental, the Philippines

 Baffling plumes of smoke were rising from the rocky mountainside by the zigzag highway.
 It couldn’t have been a swidden; the slope was too steep for crops.
 The van driver claimed it was sulfur emanating from hairline fissures in the rocks.
 True enough, a slightly sulfuric scent hung in the air when we stopped for some snapshots.

 We had apparently entered a volcanic zone.
-Though we are originally from this island, my family and I were (blissfully?) unaware of another volcano in Negros other than the more famous and active Mt.
+Though originally from this island, my family and I were (blissfully?) unaware of a volcano in Negros other than the more famous and active Mt.
 Kanlaon.
 We hadn’t heard of Mt.
 Talinis until we were at its shadow.

-Ten kilometers inland from Dumaguete, Valencia has a landscape contoured by the crinkling of the earth’s crust.
-Rocks and soil in this part of town, aptly called Red Valley, have the color of rust, perhaps owing to minerals disemboweled from the earth by volcanic vents.
+Ten kilometers inland from Dumaguete, Valencia occupied a strip of land contoured by the crinkling of the earth’s crust.
+Rocks and soil in this part of town, aptly called Red Valley, had the color of rust, perhaps owing to minerals disemboweled from the earth by volcanic vents.

-Waterfalls may be commonplace in such scraggy terrain, but Pulang Bato Falls occupies a special niche for the terra-cotta wall of rock (pulang bato means red rock) over which water cascades down and fans out in a veil of white.
-A collage of colors – pristine aqua of a forest lagoon, jungle green, and tawny luster of the riverbed – frames it like a painting.
+Waterfalls may have been commonplace in such scraggy terrain, but Pulang Bato Falls occupied a special niche for the terra-cotta wall of rock (pulang bato being red rock in the vernacular) over which water cascaded down and fanned out in a veil of white.
+A collage of colors – pristine aqua of a forest lagoon, jungle green, and tawny luster of the riverbed – framed it like a painting.